jpineda30/Project-2/readme.md

 ## Installation

-If you are interested in running **DentApp** locally, you may follow these steps:
+If you are interested in running **DentApp** locally, you can follow these steps:

 1. Clone or download the repo.